AndreasChristensen89/resto-booking-system/README.md

 The purpose of this site is to create a simple site for a restaurant that handles reservations.
 The site should be simple to use, and information should be easy to find with simple and clear design

 ## Scope
-The scope is limtited in functionality, but does implement logic to assign tables with reasonable complexity.
+The scope is limited in functionality but does implement logic to assign tables with reasonable complexity.
 It could for sure be more complex and specific.
 Options for handling bookings are limited but should be completely functional.

 ## Structure
 The flow of the website is simple and should be intuitive for most people.
 Navbar has everything the user needs to find their way around.
-In case there is confusion about how the setup works there is a clear path to contact the restaurant both with messages, phones and their address.
-On the landing page users are shown the call to action divs that encourage them to register, and if logged in they are directed to the the most common pages.
+In case there is confusion about how the setup works there is a clear path to contact the restaurant both with messages, phones, and their address.
+On the landing page users are shown the call-to-action links that encourage them to register, and if logged in they are directed to the most common pages.

 ## Surface